Country fact file

 General compulsory schooling comprises primary school (ages five to 13, including one compulsory year in pre-school or kindergarten), middle or junior school (ages 13 to 15) and lower secondary school (ages 15 to 17).
 Religious primary education is also provided by the state through the Ministry of Religious Affairs and is compulsory for all Muslim children in Brunei.
 Pupils study a common curriculum of subjects throughout their school life and Islamic religious education is compulsory.
 Teaching is in both Malay and English.

 At the end of lower senior school, students sit the Brunei Cambridge General Certificate of Education (BC GCE) ‘O’ level and International General Certificate of Secondary Examination (IGCSE) which can lead successful candidates to follow two-year Brunei-Cambridge Advanced Level Certificate of Education examination (GCE ‘A’ Level) courses.
-Expat children are mainly educated in fee-paying private schools or in schools in other countries.
+Expat children are mainly educated in fee-paying private schools or schools in other countries.

 Pre-school and childcare